ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/operators.md

 learned.
 The forward path is the same affine quantize/dequantize calculation used when exporting the final int8 values.

+Dequantization is affine, so its forward calculation and backward input gradient use fused CMSIS-DSP C++ vector expressions.
+Its parameter gradients use vector dot-product and accumulation kernels.
+Quantization uses the C++ extension's nearest-even rounding, range-mask, masked accumulation, and masked dot/sum algorithms.
+Their Helium implementations use MVE rounding and predication directly without allocating a mask buffer.
+Other architectures use portable scalar implementations based on `std::nearbyint`.

 CMSIS-NN calls the negated zero-point an `offset`.
 Use `cmsis_nn_offset(zero_point)` when filling APIs such as `input_offset` or `output_offset`.
 Biases are not processed by this Q/DQ pair: CMSIS-NN/LiteRT